 Step 1 – Choose a Product Category

 A common mistake people make when starting their handmade business is trying to offer something for everyone.
-They don’t want to commit to:

 There are many reasons to narrow down what you’ll sell to just one category or subcategory.

+- Increase sales – When you stick to one category of product, you can build a product line that encourages multi-item sales.
 Most people won’t buy a purse and an apron in the same purchase (products from two different categories: accessories and kitchen linens).
 But many people will buy an apron and oven mitts together (two products that fall under the same category: kitchen linens).

-Defining a brand is complicated when you can’t easily describe what you make.
-“I sew bags, aprons, pillows, and hair accessories” makes it difficult to define the purpose your business serves, the feelings your products evoke or create, the collective style of your products, etc. On the other hand, “I make kitchen linens” offers a clear direction and creates a good foundation to build a brand on.
+- Build a brand & be more memorable – Defining a brand is complicated when you can’t easily describe what you make.
+“I sew bags, aprons, pillows, and hair accessories” makes it difficult to define the purpose my business serves, the feelings my products evoke or create, the collective style of my products, etc. On the other hand, “I make kitchen linens” offers a clear direction and creates a good foundation to build a brand on.
+When you have a clear brand, it makes it easy for shoppers to remember it.
+When they remember your brand, they’re more likely to think of you when they need a new item and tell others about your business.

 Questions to help you find the right category